RomaBureacov/VS-CompileForMe/README.md

 Once your program compiles successfully, you can choose to run it, move on, or recompile.

+If you run the program, upon its termination simply type the command `exit` into the terminal to close the new window the compiled program was opened in—should you prefer to close it without using the mouse.

 At the end, you may choose to either recompile the same script, attempt to compile another script, use another directory, or exit the program.

 Have fun programming!